Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - Too much text on the bezel

-- Don’t be fooled by the pics, it’s big!
+- Don’t be fooled by the pics, it’s big

-The G-Shock series has been known for long as sturdy shock-resistant watches with force-absorbing resin body.
+The G-Shock series has been known for long as sturdy shock-resistant watches with force-absorbing resin bodies.
 They’re tough, but they miss something only metal watches hold.
-To some users, it’s the sharpness, to others, it’s the silver flares from the metal surface, or it’s the heavyweight, the cold feeling when you touch it with your fingers, etc…
+To some users, it’s the sharpness.
+To others, it’s the silver flares from the metal surface, the heavyweight, the cold feeling when you touch it with your fingers, etc. And Casio knows that.
+That’s why they’ve introduced the 2nd G-Shock Generation, called G-Steel – the hybrid between resin & metal watches.

 Casio changed the crafting material from resin to stainless steel without betraying their “Triple 10” development concept.
-They designed the G-Steel as a multi-layer watch with a thick shock-absorbing resin layer between the case back and the upper body to reduce the external forces put on the hard metal surfaces.
-So the Shock-Resistance doesn’t have to compromise!
+They designed the G-Steel as a multi-layer watch with a thick shock-absorbing resin layer between the case back and the upper body to reduce the external forces on the hard metal surfaces.
+So the Shock-Resistance doesn’t have to compromise.

-The main dial looks clean & organized even with lots of details.
-The silver tone contrasts very well with the black background, giving the watch a cool & eye-catching appearance, people can spot it on your wrist from far away!
+The main dial looks clean & organized, even with lots of details.
+The silver tone contrasts very well with the black background, giving the watch a cool & eye-catching appearance.
+People can spot it on your wrist from far away.

-About accuracy, you can expect it to run off around 15 seconds per month!
+About accuracy, you can expect it to run off around 15 seconds per month.

 Is it for you?